Semester 2 starts 4th of August

 SALEMI-X

-Stefano Salemi
+Dr Stefano Salemi

 Biography

 Stefano is a scholar of biblical studies, languages, and theology.
-After many years of teaching at the University of Oxford, he joined AC as Director of Learning and Teaching.
-With a passion for contributing meaningfully to the teaching and learning experience, he is a Fellow of the Higher Education Academy (UK) and has held a number of academic leadership roles at various institutions.
-He possesses the rare expertise of someone with multiple doctorates from the UK and Italy in Theology and Biblical Studies.
-He has also held or continues to hold research and/or teaching posts at various universities, including Harvard, Yale, Oxford, King’s College London, University of London, Chichester University, Pretoria University, North-West University, Sheffield University, and the Hebrew University of Jerusalem.
+After many years of teaching at the University of Oxford, he joined AC as Director of Learning and Teaching in 2025.
+He is a Fellow of the Higher Education Academy (UK) and has held academic leadership roles at a number of institutions.

-He teaches and conducts research in the fields of biblical exegesis, hermeneutics, Hebrew and Greek languages and semantics, biblical and systematic-historical theology, pedagogy, reception history, the arts and theology, and intertextual studies.
-He is a member of numerous learned societies such as the SBL, SNTS, FBS, SOTS, BNTS, NAHP, and research committees and boards.
-Besides chairing research projects and grants, and serving on editorial boards, he has been the founding Director of the Australian Centre for Biblical and Theological Research.
-He is the chief founding Editor of the SCM Press Book Series Biblical Intertextuality and of the AOSIS open-access peer-reviewed journal Integrated Biblical and Theological Studies.
-Besides several contributions already in contract as author or editor, his publications include numerous articles and chapters for Brill, De Gruyter, Routledge, T&T Clarks, Mohr Siebeck, and many more, and 4 books: The Meaning of the Death of Christ-A Historical-Exegetical Reading of John 19:34 (in Italian, EE, 2014); A Linguistic-Theological Exegesis of Ezekiel as Môphēt - “I have made you a sign (Ezekiel 12:6) (Brill, 2024); Why did Jesus die? …and immediately blood and water came out (in Italian; Universitas Studiorum, 2025); and his recent acclaimed book by Routledge (2025) Infinite Risk Theology: ‘Remember that Christ risked all’, described as “the first major attempt at the topic, it is very possible that this book will be cited for centuries to come.”
+Stefano teaches and conducts research in the fields of biblical exegesis, hermeneutics, Hebrew and Greek languages and semantics, biblical and systematic-historical theology, pedagogy, reception history, the arts and theology, and intertextual studies.
+He is the chief founding editor of the SCM Press book series Biblical Intertextuality and of the journal Integrated Biblical and Theological Studies.
+His publications include The Meaning of the Death of Christ-A Historical-Exegetical Reading of John 19:34 (in Italian, 2014); A Linguistic-Theological Exegesis of Ezekiel as Mo\u0302ph\ēt - \"I have made you a sign\" (Ezekiel 12:6) (2024); Why did Jesus die? \u2026 and immediately blood and water came out (in Italian, 2025); and Infinite Risk Theology: \u2018Remember that Christ risked all\' (2025).

 Subjects taught by Stefano Salemi